 The small Pruna Spa offers a wide range of treatments and packages to suit everyone.
-There is also a good size gym with a wide range of equipment on offer, and “e-hub” the business centre for checking emails and simple browsing.
+There is also a good size gym with a wide range of equipment on offer, and “e-hub” the business center for checking emails and simple browsing.
 While the attractive pool is not one to do laps in, it does provide a wonderful little oasis for cooling off after a day visiting the Ancient Capitals or touring the city.

-A perennial favourite of Audley Travel, the Hotel by the Red Canal is an extremely welcoming and exceptionally well run locally owned property.
+A perennial favorite of Audley Travel, the Hotel by the Red Canal is an extremely welcoming and exceptionally well run locally owned property.
 In a city with a real dearth of quality boutique accommodation, this property stands well above the rest to provide a really charming and pleasant hotel at which to base yourselves for Mandalay.